Historical Record

 November 2, 2022, new church sign was installed.

 May 3, 2023, an emergency church meeting was called encouraging all members to attend.
 The moderator of this meeting was Elder Bob Hardie.
-He informed the members that youth leader, Josh Bovee was asked to resign.
+He informed the members that youth leader, Josh Bovee resigned.

 December 10, 2023, Deacon Garry Smith announce that Amanda Cowen, the current worship leading had given the deacon a letter of resignation and would serve until the end of the month.
 Her last Sunday was December 24, 2023.